 Even better, our new Cocofloss refills come in compostable packaging made of 100% renewable wood cellulose.
 You can just pop them into any previous Cocofloss container and help keep single-use plastics out of the waste stream.
 What a refreshing way to keep your teeth white and the environment green!

-Remember, all these little lifestyle choices add up to a big win for the planet. 🌎🙌 Which is why we’re excited to introduce our 32-yard Cocofloss refills.
+Remember, all these little lifestyle choices add up to a big win for the planet. 🙌 Which is why we’re so excited about our 32-yard Cocofloss refills.
 It’s a sustainable step we can’t stop smiling about!